visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/index.rst

 Integrator
 """"""""""

 Sets the integration scheme.
-Options are:

-Forward Euler
-    The basic Euler integration with a fixed step length.
-This integrator is not recommended.

-Leap Frog
-    Simple method for numerical integration where both the position and velocity are updated using a fixed step length.

-Runge-Kutta-Dormand-Prince (RKDP)
-    A Runge-Kutta based scheme with adaptive step size control.

-Adams-Bashforth (Multi-step)
-    A linear multistep integration using a fixed step length.

-Runge-Kutta
-    Traditional 4th order Runge-Kutta with a fixed step length.

-M3D-C1 2D Integrator (M3D-C1 2D fields only)
-    Uses Newton's method under the hood.
+There are various options common among numerical integration packages, such as *Leap Frog* and *Runge-Kutta*.
+More details on the different schemes can be found through a simple online search.

 .. _common ICS step length:

 Step Length
 """""""""""

-The length of the integration step.
 Most integrators use a fixed step length.
-Runge-Kutta-Dormand-Prince uses adaptive step size, which can be clipped by the step length.
+Runge-Kutta-Dormand-Prince (RKDP) uses adaptive step size, which can be clipped by the step length.

 .. _common ICS tolerances: